Last August 20, I turned 28.

 2. Most of the Time, We Create Our Own Money Problems

 And then one guy applied for a motorcycle loan so he can fit in and impress ladies.
-Later, he became so anxious, his income is not enough.
-And he’s not willing to work harder.
-What’s the point of working hard?
+Later, he became so anxious.
+He thought about working more (and harder).
+But what’s the point of working more?
 Only to pay that goddamn motorcycle?

 It stems from our desire to impress others.